Introducing this Tariqa

 1:

-This is a private group for Orthodox Jews1 who are also (practising or aspiring) Jewish-Sufis in the tradition of Rabbenu Baya Ibn Paquda,2 and (most especially) the Egyptian Pietists3 of the Maimuni dynasty.4
+This is a private group for Religious Jews1 who are also (practising or aspiring) Jewish-Sufis in the tradition of Rabbenu Baya Ibn Paquda,2 and (most especially) the Egyptian Pietists3 of the Maimuni dynasty.4

 ___________________________________________________